Vaino: A Boy of New Finland

-Vaino, A Boy of New Finland is a 1929 children's novel written by American author Julia Davis Adams and illustrated by Lempi Ostman.
-It was retroactively awarded the Newbery Honor citation in 1930.
+Vaino: A Boy of New Finland is a 1929 children's novel written by American author Julia Davis Adams and illustrated by Lempi Ostman.
+Set during the Finnish Civil War, it follows Vaino's life in Helsinki doing what he can to help his country win the war and is interspersed with stories from the Kalevala.
+It was awarded a Newbery Honor in 1930.